Group6Cameo/vastserver/README.md

 The LaMa model is configured for:
 - Input padding: 8px modulo
 - Device: CUDA if available, CPU fallback
-- No refinement pass
+- Refinement enabled
 - Pre-loaded model instance for faster inference

 ## Performance Notes

 - GPU with 24GB ram, or 2 with 12 each is recommended.
 By default it uses 2, otherwise edit the config in lama/configs/prediction.
 To use only one, set `gpu_ids` to 0.
-- Model preloading improves response time. (~2s on most GPU's)
+- Model preloading improves response time. (~2s on most GPU's without refinement, ~20s with refinement)
-- Processing time varies with image size and mask complexity.
+- Processing time varies with image size.

 ## API Usage